Sack of Antwerp: Causes

-The principal cause of the sack was the delay in payment due to the soldiers by Philip II.
-Spain had recently declared bankruptcy.
-Bankers refused to perform the transactions asked of them by the king of Spain until they had reached a compromise.
-Case in point, the transfer from Spain of the troops' salary could not be performed by letter of exchange (the 16th-century equivalent of a money order).
-So the Spanish government had to transfer the actual cash by sea – a much more expensive, slow and perilous operation.
-Unfortunately for Philip, 400,000 florins intended as payment to the troops were seized by the government of ElizabethI when ships containing the florins sought shelter from a storm in English ports.
+The principal cause of the sack was the delay in payment due to the soldiers by Philip II of Spain, who had recently declared bankruptcy.
+Bankers refused to perform the transactions the king of Spain asked of them until they had reached a compromise.
+Case in point, the transfer of the troops' salary from Spain could not be performed by letter of exchange (the 16th-century equivalent of a money order).
+So, the Spanish government had to transfer the actual cash by sea, which was a much more expensive, slow, and dangerous operation: for instance, in 1568, 400,000 florins intended as payment to the troops had been seized by the government of Elizabeth I when ships containing the florins sought shelter from a storm in English ports.

-Spanish soldiers, angry at fighting without rest or pay against rebels, had already sacked Zierikzee and Aalst, causing the fifteen loyal provinces (Holland and Zeeland were in the hands of the rebels) to come together in States-General with the purpose of removing the mercenaries from the Netherlands.
-It was common procedure with the soldiery at that time, and their procedure was invariable.
-Without breaking their celebrated discipline, they would choose a new leader, or Eletto, from their number, and march in perfect order under him to whatever their target was.
-In this instance the Spanish soldiers decided to find for themselves their belated pay, by looting Antwerp.
+Spanish soldiers, angry at fighting without rest or pay against rebels, had already sacked Zierikzee and Aalst, causing the fifteen loyal provinces (Holland and Zeeland were in the hands of the rebels) to come together in States-General to remove the mercenaries from the Netherlands.
+It was an ordinary procedure with the soldiery then, and their procedure was invariable.
+Without breaking their celebrated discipline, they would choose a new leader, or Eletto, from their number and march in perfect order under him to whatever their target was.
+In this instance, the Spanish soldiers decided to find their belated pay for themselves by looting Antwerp.

 Events

-The idea to sack Antwerp came from the Spanish commander of the Citadel of Antwerp, Sancho d'Avila.
-He tried to convince the commander of the German troops in the city, Count Otto IV van Eberstein, son of WilliamIV of Eberstein, to deliver the city to the Spanish.
+The Spanish commander of the Citadel of Antwerp, Sancho d'Avila, had the idea to sack Antwerp.
+He tried to convince the commander of the German troops in the city, Count Otto IV van Eberstein, son of William IV of Eberstein, to deliver the city to the Spanish.

 However, Eberstein warned Governor Compagny (or Champagny) of Antwerp, and together, they improvised defences against the Spanish.
-On 3 November, Compagny let a force of 6,000 Walloon troops under the Marquis of Havré into the city.
+On 3 November, Compagny let a force of 6,000 Walloon troops under Charles Philippe de Croÿ into the city.
 That was a risk because these troops were not very trustworthy.
 Some 10,000 civilians also helped to raise improvised defences against the Citadel.
 D'Avila had also prepared his attack and contacted other Spanish mutinous troops in Aalst, Lier, Breda and Maastricht, which converged on the city.

 On 4 November at 11:00, the Spanish attacked.
 The civilian defenses were useless against the battle-hardened Spaniards, who swarmed into the city.
 As had been feared, the Walloons did not fight but fled or even participated in the looting, according to different sources.
 The Germans and civilians tried to resist but were no match for the Spaniards.
 Eberstein drowned in the Scheldt when he tried to escape.

 At least 7,000 lives and a great deal of property were lost.
 The deaths were assessed at 17,000 by George Gascoigne, an English writer who was a witness.
 The cruelty and the destruction of the three days of pillage became known as the Spanish Fury.